poiyomi/PoiyomiDocs/docs/shading/ssao.md

 - `Type`: **Float**, Range: `0.0001 - 0.02`

+Determines the radius tested for hemispheric visibility check.
 This controls how far AO shadows can spread out.

 ## AO Quality